zmkfirmware/unified-zmk-config-template/README.md

 The built docker container can be deleted with `make distclean`.
 This might be necessary if you want to rebuild the docker container or update the ZMK version used to compile your firmware.

+Of course, you can also use regular Docker commands to manage the image/build cache.

 ## Flashing firmware

 Follow the ZMK instructions on [Flashing UF2 Files](https://zmk.dev/docs/user-setup#flashing-uf2-files) to flash the firmware.